daniltomashi/simple_nlp_with_docker/README.md

 # How to use it
 ### First step
 First step is to train your own model through `traditional_ml.py` file (you should do it only once).
-For this folder `data` should exist with dataset in it(it should be one `.csv` file).
+To do it, folder `data` should exist with dataset in it(it should be one `.csv` file).
 Do it from root folder.
 ```
 python3 utils/traditional_ml.py
 ```